-Konferenz: Speculative Endeavours.
+Konferenz: Speculative Endeavors.
 Cultures of Knowledge and Capital in the Long Nineteenth Century

 21.-23.
 Oktober 2021 (VERSCHOBEN, ursprünglich Oktober 2020)